pellsson/smb/README.md

 	- All **PBs** for each level and game can be viewed from the **loader menu**.
 - Allows you to **start** directly on **Second Quest** in Super Mario Bros (Press B on title).
 - Added **Slow Motion** feature (accessible from pause menu).
 Kinda conceptual and experimental at this point.
+- Added **Frame Advance**.
+Set `SLOMO` in pause menu to `ADV`.
+To advance frame, press **A** on **controller two**. **If you dont have two controllers you will softlock :)**

 ### Bug Fixes

+- 5.2 fixes bugs in 5.1.
+	- The 8-4s and D-4 records are tracked and shown @ Axe grab.
+	- Slowmotion doesn't crash arbitrarily (I think)
+	- Now possible to save while in slow motion mode.
 - 5.1 fixes bugs in 5.0.
-Support for physical hardware; Save states won't break PBs; Slow motion in Original doesn't brick Top Loader.
+	- Support for physical hardware.
+	- Save states won't break PBs
+	- Slow motion in Original doesn't brick Top Loader.
 - Remove artifact in the statusbar where the bottom portion of certain letters would jitter with scrolling.
 - There is no longer a horribly ugly flicker when you save or load states (unless you load from a level with a different background color than the save state).
 - Fix "Restart Level" that would glitch Lost Levels in some scenarios.